Functional constituency (Hong Kong): History

 In 1988, the Financial constituency was enlarged into Financial and Accountancy constituencies and the Medical constituency was enlarged into Medical and Health Care constituencies respectively.
 In 1991, the functional constituencies were more developed.
-With 9 directly elected geographical constituencies created, 20 functional constituencies consisting of 11 types of industry in which 7 new functional constituencies including Heung Yee Kuk, Urban Council and Regional Council were also set up.
-The 7 new functional constituencies added in 1991 were:
+With 9 directly elected geographical constituencies created, 20 functional constituencies consisting of 11 types of industry in which 7 new functional constituencies including Rural (elected by Heung Yee Kuk and later renamed as so), Urban Council and Regional Council were also set up.